White Gold, Silver or Platinum? The Metal Question Defining Modern Engagement Rings

 Oval solitaires.
 Hidden halos.
 East–west settings.
 Antique cuts with modern proportions.
 White gold gives all of them a clean editorial quality that feels timeless without being traditional in a rigid sense.

-But the rising price of gold has changed how people approach it.
+The rising price of gold has also changed how people approach it.

 As gold prices continue climbing globally, the cost difference between white gold and alternative metals has become much more noticeable than it was even a few years ago.
 Analysts across the market continue projecting elevated gold prices through 2026 due to central bank demand, geopolitical uncertainty, and supply constraints.